Chapter Introduction

 And they brought Him near before Him.
 (Daniel 7:13)

 How is it that every eye will see him?
 This was a question no one could answer 30 years ago.
-Then, suddenly it seemed, we were watching the Iraqi war live (Wolf Blitzer, CNN).
+Then, suddenly, it seemed we were watching the Iraqi war live (Wolf Blitzer, CNN).
 Almost overnight, live coverage, around the world began to happen.
 Around the same time, everyone began to have video cameras.
-Then, everyone got cell phones with camera that could record video.
-Now, livestreams are on the net around the world around the clock.
-There is always a camera, two or a hundred close to every event.
-When Jesus returns, the world will see, probably some livestream while overs will watch the video over and over.
+Then, everyone got cell phones with cameras that could record video.
+Now, live streams are on the net around the world around the clock.
+Any event within sight of people will result in a crowd with their phones aimed and recording.
+When Jesus returns, the world will see.
+I envision a multitude with their cell phones recording the event.

-There will be a national realization in Israel that Jesus was indeed their messiah.
+There will be a national realization in Israel that Jesus was indeed their Messiah.
 They had missed the day of His coming.
-The many years they blindly dismissed Him as a prophet and teacher because He did not fit what their perceived mold of the messiah.
+For many years, they blindly dismissed Him as a prophet and teacher because He did not fit their perceived mold of the messiah.

 The tribes of the earth will also mourn as they also come to the realization that Jesus was, and is, who He said He was.
-This isn't the mourning over sin, it's not repentance.
+This isn't mourning over sin.
+It's not repentance.
 It's mourning in guilt.
 This will be a time when the world will be actively attempting to silence the word of God, where the gospel will be summarily dismissed by the vast majority.
-These will be the days of Romans 1 where the conscience is seared and many will be turned over to their wicked passions as judgment for their rebellion.
-These will be the days where the bible will be rewritten, carved up or packed away so as not to allow it to speak into the culture.
-It appears we are rapidly moving to these days as I write this.
-It wasn't that long ago, we would read this and say, "How could that ever be?"
+These will be the days of Romans one, where the conscience is seared, and many will be turned over to their wicked passions as judgment for their rebellion.
+These will be the days, where the bible will be rewritten, carved up, or packed away so as not to allow it to speak into the culture.
+It appears we are rapidly moving in that direction if we aren’t already there.
+It wasn’t long ago we read this and said, “How could that ever be?”
 Now, it is unfolding before our eyes.

 Revelation 1:8

-John quotes the Lord.
+John quoted the Lord.
 He is the beginning and end, and will always be just that.
-He is the one who is, was and is to come.
+He is the one who is, was, and is to come.

 Calling the generations from the beginning?